-In the note, she wished me a Merry Christmas and thanked me for everything I do for her.
+In the note, she wished me a Merry Christmas and thanked me for everything I did for her.

-She left me a few coins in the envelope to do what I wanted with.
+She left a few coins in the envelope to do what I wanted.

 Do you expect your employer to give you a Christmas Bonus this year?

 If yes, what do you expect it to be?
-If no, why not?
+If not, why not?

 Share your comments below, and I’ll be sure to respond.